annaivina/Melamoma_Classifier/README.md

 ## Class imbalance handling
-The ISIC dataser is highly imbalanced (very few melanoma samples).
+The ISIC dataser is highly imbalanced (very few melanoma samples 1.7\% of melanoma positive pictures).
 The dataset can be found here: https://challenge2020.isic-archive.com/

 The issue is addressed using the following twiks: